ali-web/ocarina_technologies/interim_report.md

 <ol>cPanel and phpMyAdmin to support the database that stores players stories and information</ol>
 <ol>GitHub allowing for version control and collaboration</ol>
 <ol>PhpStorm by Jetbrains as our coding environment</ol>

+###Findings
+our fidnings in this work

+###Discussion
+Discuss about findings

+###Limitations
+limitations in our research and design that we couldn't address properly and affected our results

+###Future Work
+What could be done in future to improve this work

+###Conclusion
+Final words

 ##References
 <ol> Motivation for our game: http://dramaresource.com/drama-games/storytelling/one-word-at-a-time/ </ol>